ariadne-cps/ariadne/doc/smt_solver_design.md

 4. robust support for polynomial and transcendental activations and dynamics;
 5. fast counterexample/witness discovery for CEGIS loops;
-6. elimination of algorithmic UNKNOWN outcomes on the declared bounded QF_NRA fragment, establishing the intended delta-complete decision behavior;
+6. elimination of algorithmic UNKNOWN outcomes on the declared bounded QF_NRA fragment within the solver's double-precision numerical contract, establishing the intended epsilon-complete decision behavior for that contract;
 7. only after those goals, broader language features such as richer SMT-LIB integration, quantifiers, or dedicated ODE solving.